domsson/candies/gtao-weather/README.md

 # gtao-weather

-This is a small tool that prints GTA online's current time and weather `stdout`.
+A small tool that prints GTA online's current time and weather to `stdout`.
-It is based on the [GTAWeather](https://github.com/adam10603/GTAWeather) project.
+Heavily based on the code from the [GTAWeather](https://github.com/adam10603/GTAWeather) project.

 ## Dependencies